Nitrokey/nitrokey-documentation/pro/tut_OpenVPN_Server Configuration_1.md

 $ cd EasyRSA-3.0.7/
 $ ./easyrsa gen-req server nopass
 ```
-This will create a private key for the server and a certificate request file called `server.csr`.
+This will create a private key for the server and a certificate request file called `server.req`.

 Once  you have a signed certificate, you’ll transfer it back to the OpenVPN  server.